PacktPublishing/Advanced-Projects-in-Electron-4-React-and-Redux/README.md

-# Advanced-Projects-in-Electron-5-React-and-Redux
+# Advanced Projects in Electron 4,React, and Redux
-Advanced Projects in Electron 5, React and Redux [Video], published by Packt
+Advanced Projects in Electron 4,React, and Redux [Video], published by Packt